Privacy activist on a mission to find out what Facebook knows about him

 Do you have a right to know who's watching you on the internet, and how?
 That's the question a privacy activist is posing with a campaign to get Facebook to tell him everything it knows about him.

 Paul-Oliver Dehaye will appear before a British parliamentary committee on Tuesday to talk about his effort, including the latest part of it, a bid to get Facebook to provide him with a list of sites where the company tracks his activity online.
-Cambridge Analytica whistleblower Christopher Wiley will also appear.
+Cambridge Analytica whistleblower Christopher Wylie will also appear.

 Dehaye asked Facebook in December 2016 for information advertisers gathered about him through a tool called the Facebook pixel.

 The pixel is a piece of Facebook code that can be embedded on a third party website.
-"In short, advertisers use Facebook technologies, such as the Facebook pixel, to help them show adverts to people who have visited their website or used their mobile app," Facebook said in an email WHAT EMAIL? to Dehaye.
+"In short, advertisers use Facebook technologies, such as the Facebook pixel, to help them show adverts to people who have visited their website or used their mobile app," Facebook said in an email to Dehaye.

 For instance, a soap brand could target Facebook advertising at people who had visited their website while logged into Facebook.